 Corinth was a large cosmopolitan city that attracted people from every nation, culture and religion.
 In many ways, it was similar to a city like London, Hong Kong or New York.
 It was a commercial centre.
 It was a centre for arts, recreation, literature and architecture.
 It was a place with many museums and theatres.

 The people of Corinth were wealthy, hard drinking and sexually promiscuous, and it was notorious for immorality.

 In AD 50, Paul went to Corinth to plant a church.
 He stayed with his friends Priscilla and Aquila.
 He got himself a job and started preaching the gospel.
 He started a church in a house and stayed eighteen months until the spring of AD 52.
 Then he handed the church over to Apollos and moved on to plant more churches.

 Some time later, Paul received a report that in his absence all kinds of problems had developed, including division in the church.
-About five years later he wrote this letter to try to deal with some of the issues.
+Three or four years after planting this church (c.
+AD 53–54), he wrote this letter to try to deal with some of the issues.

 Even before Paul starts his appeal for unity and love, we can see in his introduction and greetings how the theme of unity runs deep in Paul’s thinking.
 The basis of our unity is the person of Jesus: